ShotRep/APP_foryoureyesonly/README.md

 ## Getting Started
 Part 2 of the modern bootcamp course, switching from classroom style to applied learning through the building of projects.

+## Goals of this project
+Create a msg.
+Msg converts to a link that can be shared to a friend and is needed to Upon visit of the link we can read the msg.

 [MDN JS Web Docs - URL](https://developer.mozilla.org/en-US/docs/Web/javascript)